 Labs within this group include (alphabetically):

-- Anirban Banerjee Lab: Unit on Structural and Chemical Biology of Membrane Proteins
+- Anirban Banerjee Lab: Section on Structural and Chemical Biology

 - Juan Bonifacino Lab: Section on Intracellular Protein Trafficking